loopandlearn/news/docs/index.md

 ### Hack #2: Overrides

-I set my biking override to be longer than my expected ride.
+One other group expert says: I set my biking override to be longer than my expected ride.
 When I return, I edit the insulin needs from 65% (needed while I'm actively biking) back to 100%.
 My negative IOB typically doubles at that change.
 I then disable the override and take the full negative IOB as a bolus.
 This helps prevent a post-exercise high that often follows my ride.

 I do not enter any carbs while biking and almost always ride first thing in the morning while fasting, so I just edit the override.
 If no carbohydrates are active, there is no need to quit and restart the app.
 (This idea is included in the [“Recalculate When Needs Change”](https://loopkit.github.io/loopdocs/operation/features/overrides/#recalculate-when-needs-change){: target="_blank" } section of LoopDocs.)